-Significance after Mitigation: Implementation of Mitigation Measure CR-1 would reduce this impact because the find would be assessed by an archaeologist and the treatment or investigation would be conducted in accordance with CEQA guidelines regarding tribal cultural resources.
+Significance after Mitigation: Implementation of Mitigation Measures CR-1 and CR-2 would reduce this impact because it increases the likelihood that any tribal cultural resources will be identified and that any finds would be assessed by an archaeologist and the treatment or investigation would be conducted in accordance with CEQA guidelines regarding tribal cultural resources.
 Therefore, the impact from the project would be less-than-significant with mitigation incorporated.

-3.19 Utilities and Service Systems
+3.17 Utilities and Service Systems